 This Day in History: Isaiah Thomas, “most wanted” by the British

-On this day in 1775, the first newspaper account of the Battles of Lexington and Concord appears.
-The printer was a Patriot that you’ve probably never heard of—but perhaps you should.
-Indeed, Isaiah Thomas was so effective that he was on a “most wanted” list of sorts: The British wanted him dead.
+On this day in 1749, a little-known Revolutionary War printer and patriot is born.
+Isaiah Thomas would work so effectively against the British that he was on a “most wanted” list of sorts: The British wanted him dead.

 Early in the American Revolution, a circular letter advised British officers to put men such as Samuel Adams and John Hancock “to the sword, destroy their houses and plunder their effects.”
 The letter was firm in its conclusion: “Don’t forget those trumpeters of sedition, the printers Edes and Gill, and Thomas.”

 Just what was it that Thomas had done?
 Could a printer really be that dangerous?

 Thomas had been a printer for most of his life, ever since his apprenticeship as a young boy.
 He’d excelled at his work, but he was restless and wanted to go abroad to London.
 He tried, but could never find the funds.
 He was more or less stuck in America.

 Thomas returned to Boston in 1770 and went back into the printing business.
 He partnered with his former boss to publish “The Massachusetts Spy.”
 Before too long, however, the older printer retired and Thomas was left to run the business on his own.